ciDSproj/online_sales/README.md

 - Created pivot table of Sales by Region to find which are the most popular product categories in each region

 ### Dataset
-The Online Sales dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data) and provides an overview of global online sales transactions across different product categories.
-Each entry contains information about a single transaction made between January and August 2024:
+The Online Sales dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data).
+Each entry contains information about a single transaction:

 - Transaction ID: Unique identifier for each sales order.
 - Date: Date of the sales transaction.